About Legionella (Legionnaires’ Disease)

 - Headaches

-People with Legionnaires’ disease have a serious type of pneumonia, which can be diagnosed by a chest x-ray.
+Legionnaires’ disease can be seen on a chest x-ray.
 There are many types of infections that cause pneumonia.
 To find out if the pneumonia is caused by Legionella, there are two commonly used tests.
 These are a urine test and a test of phlegm from the lung.